triw0lf/Security-Matters-22/README.md

 1. Invest in backup infrastructure and test those backups regularly - backup daily if possible
 2. Limit what you connect directly to the Internet
+   * If it has to be on the Internet, limit what services can be accessed.
+RDP is your weakest link.
-3. Turn on multi factor authentication for any externally accessible assets
+3. Turn on multi factor authentication for all accounts and on any externally accessible assets
 4. Implement network segementation - domain controllers should not be accessible from every asset in your organization
     * Bonus: Implement elements of zero trust, prevent hosts from talking to each other using services that are uncommon in your business (if you don't  use RDP, don't allow RDP access between hosts)
 5. Invest in a stronger endpoint security tool, such as Microsoft Defender